 Under the FORMA project, scientists developed a tool to calculate the amount of carbon that would be saved or sequestered by forestry projects.
 The Tool for Afforestation and Reforestation Approved Methodologies (TARAM) has been used and refined by the BioCarbon Fund.
-'TARAM has helped us to estimate emission reductions for our whole portfolio explains fund analyst Mirko Serkovic, 'and we have had feedback from our projects that TARAM is useful.
+'TARAM has helped us to estimate emission reductions for our whole portfolio,' explains fund analyst Mirko Serkovic, 'and we have had feedback from our projects that TARAM is useful.'

-REDD+: Location, location, location ...
+REDD+: Location, location, ...

 When it comes to providing payments to reduce emissions from deforestation, what sort of projects will work best?
 Research in Sumatra suggests that scale and location could be crucial in determining their success.
-Here, scientists from the UK, the US and CIFOR examined the likely impact of Indonesia's first emissions reduction initiative, which focuses on a protected area sing spatial modeling, the scientists predicted that the existing initiative will save 1313 square kilometres of forest from clearance by 2030.
-However, 7913 square kilometres of forest will be lost outside the protected area.
-Since the vast majority of orangutans live in the lowlands, the existing initiative will do little to help them.
-Indeed, a quarter of the population could be lost by 2030 if the status quo prevails.
+Here, scientists from the UK, the US and CIFOR examined the likely impact of Indonesia's first emissions reduction initiative, which focuses on a protected area in the uplands.

-We wanted to compare the benefits of this initiative with an alternative scenario of a RED project covering much larger area in northern Sumatra, explains avid Gaveau of the UK-based Durrell Institute of onservation and Ecology.
-The second area contains large expanses of lowland peat forest, rich in orangutans, and already subject to widespread rest clearance.
+'We wanted to compare the benefits of this initiative with an alternative scenario of a RED project covering a much larger area in northern Sumatra,' explains David Gaveau of the UK-based Durrell Institute of Conservation and Ecology.
+The second area contains large expanses of lowland peat forest, rich in orangutans, and already subject to widespread forest clearance.